statusrow/statusrow.github.io/_posts/2017-10-13-where-buy-plastic-free-paper-cotton-buds.md

 ---
 layout: post
 title: Where to buy paper stemmed cotton buds
+description: Flushed down our toilets, plastic cotton bud sticks are entering the sewage system, littering our beaches and finding their way to marine environments.
 subtitle: Millions are flushing plastic cotton buds down the toilet.
 It’s time to stop.
 date: 2017-10-13
 author: Caroline Wilson